Los Angeles Sharks

 The Los Angeles Sharks were an ice hockey team that played in the World Hockey Association (WHA) from 1972 to 1974.
 Their primary home arena was the Los Angeles Memorial Sports Arena but they sometimes played at the Long Beach Sports Arena when the Sports Arena had other contractual obligations.
 After the 1973–74 season, the franchise moved to Detroit to become the Michigan Stags and again mid-season to Baltimore to become the Baltimore Blades.

 The franchise was originally meant to be called the Los Angeles Aces, but took the "Sharks" name after the proposed San Francisco Sharks franchise (not to be confused with the current NHL San Jose Sharks) was transferred to Quebec and became the Nordiques before the WHA began play.
 They kept the original colors from the name Aces; red and black being the colors of the suits in a deck of cards.

+History

+Marc Tardif, offered a long-term, no-trade, no-cut contract, signed with the Sharks in 1973.
+The Sharks would meet their demise in 1974 but Tardif thrived elsewhere, scoring 316 goals in the WHA.

 1972–73 Season

 The Sharks' first season was moderately successful on and off the ice as they finished 3rd in the Western Division (losing in the first round of the playoffs to the Houston Aeros in six games) and attendance was respectable.
-Gary Veneruzzo led the team with 43 goals, although nobody else had more than 20.
+Gary Veneruzzo led the team with 43 goals.
+Alton White became the second player of African descent (after Willie O'Ree) to play on a professional major league ice hockey team when he played with the Sharks that season.
+He scored 20 goals to become the first hockey player of African descent to score 20 goals in a single season.
+He also became the first black player in history to score a hat-trick in a major league professional game, doing so on January 10, 1973 against the Chicago Cougars.

 The Sharks made up for lack of offensive depth with solid defense and goaltending as they allowed the 3rd fewest goals in the league.
 The Sharks were also a physical team and led the WHA in penalty minutes.
 However, their penalty killing was among the league's best.